 Hey.
 I’m Dean Klinkenberg, and I love sharing stories, especially about the people and places along the Mississippi River.
 Old Man River cuts a deep path through the heart of North America and through our collective imaginations.
 I can’t get enough of it.
-I live in St. Louis, Missouri, in an old city neighborhood that is just a short drive from the Mississippi.
+I live in St. Louis, Missouri, with my husband, in an old city neighborhood that is just a short drive from the Mississippi.

 I grew up in the American Midwest and developed wanderlust at an early age, thanks to a family that took long summer road trips and couldn’t settle in one place for more than a couple of years.
 After I finished high school in southern Minnesota, I set aside my ambitions to become a professional bowler and went to college in La Crosse, Wisconsin, where the Mississippi River first snagged its hooks in me.

 I didn’t have ambitions to be a career writer when I started college.
 I imagined a career in law or maybe politics before I settled on psychology.
 I moved to St. Louis for graduate school where I got a PhD and ended up sticking around.
 I settled into an academic career where I set out to make the world a somewhat better place for people living on the margins: the homeless, people struggling with drug addiction, people living with HIV.
 The grind of academic life wore me down, though, and I found myself on a career path toward middle management.
 After a dozen years, I’d had enough and quit to search for a new path.
 I wish I could say I had a grand plan about what I wanted to do next, but I didn’t.